romgrk/barbar.nvim/README.md

   exclude_name = {'package.json'},

   -- A buffer to this direction will be focused (if it exists) when closing the current buffer.
-  -- Valid options are 'left' (the default) and 'right' focus_on_close = 'left',
+  -- Valid options are 'left' (the default), 'previous', and 'right' focus_on_close = 'left',

   -- Hide inactive buffers and file extensions.
 Other options are `alternate`, `current`, and `visible`.